 Access to vital records is not available under the Right-To-Know law.
 Vital records are considered closed records and as such are only accessible to immediate family members.

-Both parties wishing to be married must appear in person at the Town Clerk's office in order to apply for a Marriage Certificate.
-Both parties must arrive one hour prior to closing.
-You will need a copy of your Birth Certificate, proof of residency, and I.D.
-If either party has been divorced, they must bring a copy of their divorce decree.
-If either party is widowed, they must bring a copy of their former spouse's Death Certificate.
+Both parties wishing to be married must appear in person at the Town Clerk's office in order to apply for a Marriage Certificate. the Town Clerk's office is open the following hours for Marriage Licenses: Monday - Wednesday 8 am to 3 pm and Thursday 11 am to 6 pm.
+You will need a copy of your Birth Certificate and state issued identification.
+If either party has been divorced, they must bring a certified copy of their divorce decree.
+If either party is widowed, they must bring a copy of the former spouse's Death Certificate.

 A fee of $50 will be charged.
 Once you receive your application it must be filled out by the person performing your wedding ceremony.
 A Marriage License is good for 90 days from the time it is issued and is only valid in the state of New Hampshire.